 Trying to remember when you last changed your brush head can be difficult.
 Ideally you would mark it on the calendar or set a reminder when it is time to change, but not many of us will do that.

-You do not need to be a genius to know when to change your toothbrush or indeed notice that it might be time to change, many brush heads now help you out.
+Whilst you do not need to be a genius to know when to change your toothbrush or indeed notice that it might be time to change, many brush heads now help you out.

 You should also be able to tell when looking at the head too.
 If there are a number of bristles poking in all different directions and generally not looking as tightly organised as when it was new, then it could be time to change.